 He couldn’t sustain that form and as Liverpool struggled to cope with life after Luis Suárez, Coutinho blew hot and cold.
 The burden of expectation placed on the youngster’s shoulders saw some disappointed with what they witnessed, echoing his time in Milan.
 He no longer had Suárez or Sturridge to create for; instead, he was supposed to be the creator and the finisher.
 A magician needs an assistant, otherwise the illusion is lost.

 Liverpool recognised this and last summer they signed Roberto Firmino, a player to share the burden with.
 Coutinho is no longer the sole player Liverpool look to for a moment of inspiration.
 Firmino’s presence has allowed Coutinho a little more freedom to express himself.
 It’s paying dividends for the Reds under manager Jürgen Klopp.
 The two Brazilians have played a big part in Liverpool’s positive start under the German.

-While his club career is back on that upward trajectory, Brazil boss Dunga is bizarrely favouring Orlando City’s 33-year-old Kaká over the Liverpool star for the Seleção.
-Dunga has a peculiar way of picking players for the national side, despite his assurances that form is enough.
+While his club career is back on that upward trajectory, former Brazil boss Dunga was bizarrely favouring Orlando City’s 33-year-old Kaká over the Liverpool star for the Seleção.
+Dunga had a peculiar way of picking players for the national side, despite his assurances that form is enough.
 “If a guy comes in and plays well, he will remain in the squad.
 They have to seize their opportunities.”

 This is more of a club-style policy – it’s your jersey to lose type mentality – not one you often associate with international football.
-National sides often pick the form players, and before the last international break Coutinho had scored three goals in two games, two of which came in Liverpool’s emphatic 3-1 victory against Chelsea at Stamford Bridge.
-It must be difficult to accept for the Rio native.
+It must’ve been difficult to accept for the Rio native.